ronming1303/ronming1303.github.io/index.md

 ## About Me

-My name is Ruming Liu (刘入铭), I am currently a Finance Ph.D. student at [Stevens Institute of Technology](https://www.stevens.edu), my research intrests are Blockchain and Fintech.([Resume](https://github.com/ronming1303/Ruming-Liu-PDF-Document/blob/main/Ruming%20Liu%20Resume_202110.pdf))
+My name is Ruming Liu (刘入铭), I am currently a Finance Ph.D. student at Stevens Institute of Technology([SIT](https://www.stevens.edu)), my research intrests are Blockchain and Fintech.([Resume](https://github.com/ronming1303/Ruming-Liu-PDF-Document/blob/main/Ruming%20Liu%20Resume_202110.pdf))

-Before SIT, I was a Financial Engineering Client Service Specialist at Moody's Analytics(MA) in San Francisco.
-I supported some Credit Risk Products and rating data of Moody's: CreditEdge, RiskCalc, RiskFrontier and Moody's Investor Service(MIS) rating data.
+Before SIT, I was a Financial Engineering Client Service Specialist at Moody's Analytics([MA](https://www.moodysanalytics.com)) in San Francisco.
+I supported some Credit Risk Products and Credit Rating data of Moody's: CreditEdge, RiskCalc, RiskFrontier and Moody's Investor Service(MIS) rating data.

 I got my Master's degree of Mathematical Finance at University of Southern California in 2021 in the United States and got my Bachelor's degree of Finance at Jiangxi University of Finance and Economics in 2019 in China.
 I also attended the Extension Program of Statistics at University of California, San Diego in 2018 in the United States.